pivotal-mea-pa/qnb-workshop/pcf-workshop-content/labs/lab2/Binding-cf-services.en.md

 ========================

-There are two ways to discover what services are available on Pivotal Cloudfoundry.
+There are two ways to discover what services are available on Pivotal Cloud Foundry.
 The first is available on any instance of Cloud Foundry: the CLI.
 Just type:

     $ cf marketplace

 and you’ll get a list of services, their available plans, and descriptions.
-On Pivotal Cloudfoundry, the “free” tier of plans is normally the first one listed.
+On Pivotal Cloud Foundry, the “free” tier of plans is normally the first one listed.

-The second way is specific to Pivotal Cloudfoundry’s Apps Manager UI.
+The second way is specific to Pivotal Cloud Foundry’s Apps Manager UI.
 If you haven’t already, login to it by visiting
 <http://apps.sys.px-npe01.cf.t-mobile.com>